-At least 80% of all questions and tasks should be text-dependent to reflect the requirements of Reading Standard 1 (by requiring use of textual evidence to support valid inferences from the text).
+80% of questions and tasks are textdependent to reflect the requirements of Reading Standard 1 (by requiring use of textual evidence to support valid inferences from the text).

 What to look for: Questions that are based on evidence from the texts and are specific to the text (i.e., not "generic" questions that could be asked about any text).